-I. General Educ ration Requirements with Notes for Majors37-47 English Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+I. General Education Requirements with Notes for Majors English6 Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.
-Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
-Numeri cal and Analytical Reasoning Majors: if you take CSCI B101 to fulfill this requirement, it will fulfill the major requirement as well; however, only a total of 3 hours are counted toward the total required hours.
+Numerical and Analytical Reasoning Majors: if you take CSCI B101 to fulfill this requirement, it will fulfill the major requirement as well; however, only a total of 3 hours are counted toward the total required hours.
 Majors: neither MGSC B190 nor MGSC B290 can count as the second math course.
-Speech COMM B140, B201 or B230 Liberal i Arts Liberal Arts Electives (humanities or social/behavioral sciences) ECON 221 or 222 HIST B101, B102, B111, B112, B115, or B116 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 3 ECON B221 or B222 HIST B101, B102, B111, B112, B115, or B116 Fine Arts 2 Social/Behavioral Sciences 3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 2 Courses from: ARTH, ARTS, MUSC, or THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

-Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+3Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.